ibrahimincognito/Chess-Data-Warehouse/README.md

 - A scheduled dbt Cloud job runs `dbt run` and `dbt test` every day at 00:30 UTC.
 - New files from the daily Lambda are automatically picked up by the Databricks views, so the dbt run refreshes the warehouse with the latest data.

+The [docs/screenshots/](docs/screenshots/) folder contains visual proof of the working pipeline, including:
+- Databricks external location configuration
+- Raw views with row counts
+- dbt project structure
+- dbt documentation lineage graph and model details
+- Successful `dbt test` output
+- Queries against the final fact and dimension tables
+- Scheduled dbt Cloud job configuration and a successful run history

+These screenshots demonstrate that the pipeline is fully functional and automated.

 ## How to Reproduce

 ## Prerequisites